Ghini/ghini.desktop/doc/build_win.rst

 ============================

 For building a Windows installer you will need an installation of Windows.
 The method described here has been used successfully on Windows 7, 8 and 10.
-Vista should also work but has not been tested.
+Windows Vista should also work but has not been tested.

 .. admonition:: technical note